Dashcam video shows officer firing 7 shots into Castile car

 The video was made public just days after the Latino officer was acquitted on all counts in the case.
 Although the squad-car footage was described repeatedly and was shown to jurors in the courtroom, it had never been made public until Tuesday.

-The shooting on July 6, 2016, gained widespread attention because Castile’s girlfriend, Diamond Reynolds, livestreamed its gruesome aftermath on Facebook.
+The shooting on July 6, 2016, in the Twin Cities suburb of Falcon Heights gained widespread attention because Castile’s girlfriend, Diamond Reynolds, livestreamed its gruesome aftermath on Facebook.
 Unlike Reynolds’ video, the squad-car video shows the situation’s quick escalation and the shooting itself.

 Yanez, who was found not guilty of manslaughter and other charges, began firing only seconds after Castile told the officer he had a gun.